 - Taking care of funeral expenses

-- Notifying creditors and settling any outstanding debts
+- Notifying creditors that probate has opened on the estate and settling outstanding debts

 - Distributing money to heirs and beneficiaries